Theory of correlated Chern insulators in twisted bilayer graphene: Model and method

-\textbf{Model and method:} We perform self-consistent Hartree-Fock analysis (B-SCHF) at $B\neq 0$ using the continuum Bistritzer-MacDonald (BM) Hamiltonian, with Coulomb interactions projected onto the narrow band Hilbert space.
-Here we briefly outline the formalism, additional details are in the Supplementary Information (SI).
-Starting with the (strained) BM Hamiltonian at rational magnetic flux ratios $\phi/\phi_0=p/q$ where $p$ and $q$ are coprime integers, $\phi$ is the magnetic flux per moir\'e unit cell and $\phi_0=h/e$ is the magnetic flux quantum, we solve for the Hofstadter spectra $\varepsilon_{\eta s r}(\bk)$ and associated eigenstates $\ket{\Psi_{\eta s r}(\bk)}$.
-Here $\eta=\bK, \bK'$ and $s=\uparrow,\downarrow$ are valley and spin quantum numbers, $r=1,\dots 2q$ is the magnetic subband index, and $\bk=k_1\bg_1+k_2\bg_2$ is the magnetic crystal momentum defined in the magnetic Brillouin zone with $k_1\in[0,1)$ and $k_2 \in [0,1/q)$, and $\bg_{i=1,2}$ are moir\'e reciprocal lattice vectors (see SI).
-Spin Zeeman splitting is also considered in this calculation.
-For the model parameters studied in this work, the gap to remote Hofstadter bands does not close at the magnetic fluxes of interest.
-We study interaction effects by projecting the screened Coulomb interaction onto the narrow band Hilbert space.
-The Hamiltonian is given by:
+We perform self-consistent Hartree-Fock analysis (B-SCHF) at $B\neq 0$ using the minimal continuum Hamiltonian (BM)\cite{Santos2007,Bistritzer2011}, with Coulomb interactions projected onto the narrow band Hilbert space.
+Here we briefly outline the formalism, additional details are in the Supplementary Information (SI). { Our starting point is the (strained) BM Hamiltonian at rational magnetic flux ratios $\phi/\phi_0=p/q$ where $p$ and $q$ are coprime integers, $\phi$ is the magnetic flux per moir\'e unit cell and $\phi_0=h/e$ is the magnetic flux quantum.
+We choose a Landau gauge such that the magnetic vector potential $\bA(\br)=eB\hat{y}$, where $\hat{y}$ is defined along $\bL_2$ direction, with $\bL_{i=1,2}$ the two (strain-deformed) moir\'e unit cell vectors.
+The interacting Hamiltonian is invariant under discrete magnetic translation symmetries $\hat{t}_{\bL_1}(\br)=e^{-i2\pi \frac{\phi}{\phi_0} \frac{y}{|\bL_2|}} \hat{T}_{\bL_1}$ and $\hat{t}_{\bL_2}=\hat{T}_{\bL_2}$, where $\hat{T}_{\bL_{i=1,2}}$ denote discrete moir\'e translations at $B=0$. $\hat{t}_{\bL_1}$ and $\hat{t}_{\bL_2}$ are non-commuting but satisfy $\comm{\hat{t}_{\bL_1}}{\hat{t}_{\bL_2}^q}=0$.
+This allows us to define a magnetic Brillouin zone described by the magnetic crystal momentum $\bk=k_1\bg_1+k_2\bg_2$, with $k_1\in[0,1)$ and $k_2 \in [0,1/q)$, and $\bg_{i=1,2}$ are moir\'e reciprocal lattice vectors (for more detailed information see SI {Sec.I} and { II}).} We therefore first solve for the non-interacting Hofstadter spectra $\varepsilon_{\eta s r}(\bk)$ and associated eigenstates $\ket{\Psi_{\eta s r}(\bk)}$, with $\eta=\bK, \bK'$ and $s=\uparrow,\downarrow$ denoting valley and spin quantum numbers, and $r=1,\dots 2q$ is the magnetic subband index.
+Spin Zeeman splitting is also considered in this calculation. {In earlier works \cite{XW2022,XW2023b}, we used the hybrid Wannier states (hWS) at $B=0$ to construct the finite $B$ Hilbert space.
+Although accurate and numerically efficient at low $B$, the hWS approach to TBG was shown to break down above moderate flux ratios (e.g., $\phi/\phi_0\gtrsim0.2$) \cite{XW2022}.
+As one of the purposes of this work is to connect the CCIs between low and high $B$, we instead solve the BM Hamiltonian by expanding in Landau level basis of each graphene layer.
+By scaling the upper Landau level cutoff as $\phi/\phi_0$ decreases, we ensure an accurate construction of the Hilbert space as well as the non-interacting Hofstadter spectra.
+While the high $B$ regime is straightforward in the LL basis, the low $B$ is computationally expensive.
+We were nevertherless able to reach $\phi/\phi_0=1/12$ using the LL basis, which corresponds to $\approx 2.2$Tesla at the magic angle (for all twist angle studied here we reached $B<4$Tesla).
+This value is therefore sufficiently low to make direct comparison with experiments.
+The (interacting) results shown in Figs.~\ref{fig:StrainedPhaseDiagram}-\ref{fig:UnstrainedPhaseDiagram} are for $1/12\leq \phi/\phi_0 \leq 1/2$, with the maximum value of $q$ being $12$ and $1<p<q$.}